jsavage/rrd_temp_monitor/README.md

 sudo apt-get install imagemagick if you changed the default install location rrd_temp_monitor during git clone then change this in update_allkitchentempgraphs.sh and in cron setup (follows)

-Set up lighttpd   See http://www.raspberrypi-spy.co.uk/2013/06/how-to-setup-a-web-server-on-your-raspberry-pi/
+Set up lighttpd   follow all instructions in this article http://www.raspberrypi-spy.co.uk/2013/06/how-to-setup-a-web-server-on-your-raspberry-pi/
+Then:
+sudo mkdir /var/www/temps
+sudo chmod 775 /var/www/temps
+Edit webserver config root to be /var/www/temps : sudo nano /etc/lighttpd/lighttpd.conf
+Now reload config:
+sudo /etc/init.d/lighttpd restart

 When you are ready and have tested the above setup cron (check the path): crontab -e